A Place to Call Home

 A New York Times article cited University Commons as a “model” for active adults.
 The community has also been featured on national and local television in news features and documentaries.

 From vision to reality, University Commons is an Uncommon Community.

 We invite you to visit us.
 For further information browse our website or use our links to write or call.
 Our Photo Gallery offers images of all aspects of our community.
-We have links to area resources, a community site plan, unit floor plans and resale info as well as an introduction to Condominium Life and what that means.
+We have links to area resources, a community site plan, unit floor plans and resale information as well as an introduction to condominium life and what that means.